tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger_intro.md

 Despite the shortcomings of Swagger, I still highly recommend it for describing your API.

-Swagger is quickly becoming a way for more and more tools (from Postman Run buttons to nearly every API platform) to quickly ingest the information about your API and make it discoverable and interactive with robust, interactive tooling.
+Swagger is quickly becoming a way for more and more tools (from Postman Run buttons to nearly every API platform) to quickly ingest the information about your API and make it discoverable and interactive with robust, instructive tooling.
 Through your Swagger specification, you can port your API onto many platforms and systems, as well as automatically set up unit testing and prototyping.

 Swagger does provide a nice visual shape for an API.
 You can easily see all the endpoints and their parameters (like a quick-reference guide).